 All applications to renew a license or permit are made in our Educator Licensing Online (ELO) system.
-Requirements to renew a license or permit depend on the type of license an educator holds or held and when the educator completed his/her educator prep program.
+Requirements to renew a license or permit depend on the type of license an educator holds or held and when the educator completed the educator prep program.

 In general, licenses and permits issued by the DPI have a start date of July 1 expiring on June 30.
 Important: Do not attempt to submit a renewal application until after January 1 of the year your license expires.
 Trying to renew earlier will cause a warning in the ELO system, and trying to submit a different application transaction will delay the processing of your renewal.